KaiyangZhao0603/Group2_Final-Project/README.md

 ｜- 75% for training (3243)

 ## Model
 we use yamnet to extract features and apply a TCN model after that.
-[Download the model file here](https://example.com/path/to/emotionPredict2.h5)

 ## Using this model
 ### Prepare the environemnt